COVID-19 pandemic in Louisiana: June 2020

 As of June 1, Lafayette has experienced the highest seven day average of positive COVID cases since April.
 There had been 119 new cases over the past seven days.
 Multiple employees of the Borden Dairy processing plant and crawfish processing plants in Acadia parish have tested positive.

 On June 5, Governor Edwards announced that Louisiana will move into Phase 2 of the White House's guidelines of reopening.
 This means that businesses that had been operating at 25% capacity under Phase 1 can now operate at 50% capacity.
 Businesses that had previously been closed such as spas, tattoo parlors, event centers, and massage parlors will be allowed to open.
 Phase 2 will last at least 21 days at which the Governor will assess if the state can then move to Phase 3 or not.

 On June 19, the Louisiana Department of Health confirmed an outbreak of coronavirus infections in the Tigerland bars after receiving over 100 reports of positive cases from patrons and employees.
 Health officials urged anyone that visited Tigerland over the weekend to self-quarantine.

 On June 20, it was reported that 30 LSU football players tested positive for coronavirus and are now in quarantine.
 The football program reopened for voluntary workouts on June 9 and this is the first outbreak since then.

 On June 22, Governor Edwards announced that Louisiana will stay in Phase 2 as there has been an uptick of cases, hospitalizations and deaths.
 Louisiana will remain in Phase 2 for an additional 28 days before reassessing.
 Amid Governor Edwards extending Phase 2, Republic lawmakers are pushing to revoke the state's emergency declaration as they assert that people in their districts do not want to wear masks or adhere to governmental restrictions on social distancing at restaurants.

 The spike in coronavirus cases among young people is causing concerns about the availability of tests.
 Some health providers say the cases of infection are growing so quickly that they are having a hard time keeping up with demand.
-Dr. Kevin DiBenedetto, medical director for Premier Health, which is responsible for running urgent care clinics across the state, including Lake After Hours in Baton Rouge, LCMC Health Urgent Care in New Orleans and Lourdes Urgent Care in the Lafayette area says that the recent spike in cases "totally crushed" their supply of tests.
+Kevin DiBenedetto, medical director for Premier Health, which is responsible for running urgent care clinics across the state, including Lake After Hours in Baton Rouge, LCMC Health Urgent Care in New Orleans and Lourdes Urgent Care in the Lafayette area says that the recent spike in cases "totally crushed" their supply of tests.

 On June 23, it was reported that Fred's bar in Tigerland would host a drive-thru coronavirus testing site for students and employees at nearby bars.